mjacobus/wrake/README.md

     $ bundle
     $ rails g wrake:install

-This will create the following file:
+This will create the following files:

 - ```config/wrake.yml``` - the configuration file is self explicative.
+- ```config/initializers/wrake.rb``` - the configuration file is self explicative.

 Also, you wil need to mount the engine: